adobe/reactor-developer-docs/extensions/edge_extensions/reference/action-types.md

 The result returned by a action module can be anything.
 If the action needs to execute an asynchronous task, you can return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that returns whatever result you want once the promise is resolved.

-The action result is stored inside `ruleStash` key that is made available to all the modules through the Adobe Request Context (arc).
-You can learn more about `ruleStash` [here](../arc#arcrulestash-objectstring-).
+The action result is stored inside `ruleStash` key that is made available to all the modules through the library module context parameter(context.arc.ruleStash).
+You can learn more about `ruleStash` [here](../library-module-context-parameter#contextarcrulestash-objectstring-).

-## Adobe Request Context
+## Library Module Context

-Adobe Request Context (arc) contains multiple properties.
-You can learn more [here](../arc).

-## Utils

-Multiple utilities function are made available to all the modules.
-You can learn more [here](../utils).
+All action modules have access to a `context` variable that is provided when the module is called.
+You can learn more [here](../library-module-context-parameter).